viaplay/dashing-docker/README.md

 Clone this project if you want to run the dashing sample provided within.
 You can then chose to use the pre made docker image or build it yourself from the Dockerfile.

-*The sample is provided by dashing itself.*
+*The sample is provided by dashing itself and included in this project for easy learning.
+Read more here: http://shopify.github.io/dashing/*

 ### Use the pre built image